SwitchctiwS/todofinder/README.md

 #todofinder
-Recurses in folder and finds all the different TODO's in a file and outputs every TODO to stdout.
-If there is a file named 'TODO.txt' in the folder, then it will output that file's contents as well.
+Recurses in folder and finds all the different todo's in a file and outputs every todo to stdout.
+If there is a file named 'TODO.txt' or 'todo.txt' as the input, then it will output that file's contents.

 ##Operation
-Put HTML-like TODO flags around code, bullet points, etc.
+Put HTML-like todo flags around code, bullet points, etc.

-###Example
 ```
 <TODO>
 [...]